A Little Girl Asked Why My Daughter With Autism Is Weird. Her Friend Had the Best Response.

 Despite Gabby being different, I’m firmly committed to her being part of our community.
 I drag her to Sunday school, even though she doesn’t make it in the class very long.
 Other children are exposed to her for a short while, and that’s important for her and them.
 One in 68 children are affected with autism today; my child may be the first autistic child these kindergarteners get to know, but she wont be the last.

-When dark clouds appear above my head and life with a special needs child gets me down, I force myself to push away the darkness and live in the light.
+When dark clouds appear above my head and life gets me down, I force myself to push away the darkness and live in the light.
 I remember we need to go out — not for Gabby or me — but for all the other little children struggling with autism.
 I hear much too often moms of children with autism saying, “It’s not worth the hassle to take her to the fair.”
 I would agree with them on that statement; it would be easier to keep the doors closed and let Gabby play by herself.
 That’s where she’s most comfortable, and no outside influences will push her outside of her comfort zone.
 But if any child needs to be pushed, it’s an autistic child.
 I cannot keep her in a perfect bubble or world for long.
 As much as I would like to keep my child safe and have no one question or make fun of her, that’s not reality.
 So I push her to events in our community, church and school, not because my child enjoys those events so much, but because we’re going for the autistic children coming after us.
 Just like the parents before us who pushed their children into our communities, we must continue to do the same.

 We have to keep going, pushing and being seen.
 We have to keep having conversations with strangers and our children’s friends about autism.
 Putting my daughter out in the world, making her uncomfortable is the only way I can make social interaction easier for her and others around her.
 Practice makes perfect!
 So practice we shall.